BaraaAlJorf/Jetbot_Linefollowing/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To use this code, simply clone the repository onto your JetBot and run the road_following.ipynb notebook.
+To use this code, simply clone the repository onto your JetBot and run the 'escape-2.ipynb' notebook.
 This will start the camera stream and begin processing images to follow the black lines.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>